Skip to Content

 Is Aqaba worth visiting?

-The city has been ruled by the Byzantines, was under Latin Catholic rule, and was the setting of the Great Arab Revolt’s Battle of Aqaba, depicted in the film Lawrence of Arabia.
+The city was ruled by the Byzantines, was under Latin Catholic rule, and was the setting of the Great Arab Revolt’s Battle of Aqaba, depicted in the film Lawrence of Arabia.

 Aqaba has thus this bustling mix of cultures that characterizes many port towns.

 However, many of its ancient monuments have been destroyed.
-I found that the main attraction of Aqaba were its beaches, the wonderful weather, its marine life and nightlife.
+I found that the main attractions of Aqaba were its beaches, the wonderful weather, its marine life, and nightlife.

 It’s also interesting to note that Aqaba is a low-tax, duty-free town!
 You’ll find more liqueur shops here than anywhere else in Jordan!